dotnet/csharplang/proposals/csharp-7.0/tuples.md

 ```
 end example\]

-In teh case in which an element name at one position on one side of a conversion, and the same name at a different position on the other side, the copmpiler shall issue a warning.
+In the case in which an element name at one position on one side of a conversion, and the same name at a different position on the other side, the compiler shall issue a warning.

 \[Example:
 ```csharp